What do Managers Need to Succeed?

 - They don't know the difference between leadership and management.

 To become proficient, a manager has to maintain work processes, meet deadlines, and support the needs of customers.
 They have daily tasks and annual goals.
 But managers can’t achieve these common goals without the engagement and cooperation of the people that support, surround, and work with them.
-In fact, the most important job of a manager is engaging people to help them achieve results.
+In fact, the most important job of a manager is engaging people to help them achieve results and many challenges new managers face relate to managing relationships and gaining new skills.

 To support our clients' needs, we developed Management Vitals™—a series of modular courses that helps managers gain a proper foundation and deliver results.
 Management Vitals™ features multiple modules to develop and strengthen essential people management skills.
 Managers learn how to guide employees throughout the entire talent management life cycle—from interviewing to onboarding, to managing performance and giving feedback.
 Managers also create an Individual Development Plan (IDP) connected to each of the modules, with actionable follow-up items to support their growth.